Tuesday, February 13, 2024

 1/2 pound ground beef – the best you can get

-1 400g can of Italian whole peeled tomatoes, crushed by hand
+1 400g can Italian whole peeled tomatoes, crushed by hand

-1/4 cup red wine (good enough that you will drink it with dinner)
+1/4 cup red wine (good enough to drink with dinner)

-3/4 cup stock (I use Better Than Bouillon Vegetable Base to make it.)
+3/4 cup stock (I use Better Than Bouillon Vegetable Base)

 Freshly grated nutmeg – a little